Sammyy0u/Data-Analytics-project/README.md

 ![](images/IMG12.png)

-- <u>Aggregation analysis</u>
+- **Aggregation analysis**
-Aggregation was used to analyze the relationship between smartphone addiction level and screen time.
+<br>Aggregation was used to analyze the relationship between smartphone addiction level and screen time.

 ![](images/IMG13.png)

 This analysis shows how smartphone usage varies depending on addiction level.

-- <u>Pivot table anaysis</u>
+- **Pivot table anaysis**

 ![](images/IMG14.png)

 Pivot table was used to summarize the relationship betwenn gender and addiction level

-- <u>Correlation analysis</u>
+- **Correlation analysis**

 ![](images/IMG15.png)

 Correlation analysis was performed to examine the relationship between screen time and weekend usage.

 - **Results Related to the Research Questions**
-The analysis helps answer the research questions defined in the project objectives:
+<br>The analysis helps answer the research questions defined in the project objectives:
 - Users with higher screen time tend to show higher addiction level
 - Smartphone usage patterns vary between users
 - Weekend screen time may increase overall smartphone usage